-- Scheduling A classroom and/or worksite observation schedule will be made by the candidate in consultation with the TRC by the end of week four (4) of the fall semester, or week two (2) of the spring semester. - Pre-Observation Discussion A pre-observation discussion must occur between the evaluating TRC member and the candidate to discuss the specific objectives or goals the candidate will address at the class/activity to be observed.
+- Requirements - Scheduling A classroom and/or worksite observation schedule will be made by the candidate in consultation with the TRC by the end of week four (4) of the fall semester, or week two (2) of the spring semester.
+By the end of week three (3) of the fall or spring semester, in consultation with the TRC, the candidate shall submit an Evaluation Schedule Report that documents the classroom or activity to be observed, including the name of the evaluator; their student/constituent survey selections, including any constituent lists; and the names of TRC members.
+The candidate shall retain the original report for their evaluation packet and submit a copy to Human Resources. - Pre-Observation Discussion A pre-observation discussion must occur between the evaluating TRC member and the candidate to discuss the specific objectives or goals the candidate will address at the class/activity to be observed.
 The preobservation discussion may be in person, by phone, or email.
-The observer may request course/activity related documents and information, such as syllabi, sample exams, or other media used in the class section being observed.
+The observer may request course/activity related documents and information, such as syllabi, sample exams, a Canvas tour, discussion of the learning management system, or other media used in the class section being observed.
 For non-classroom duties, samples of job-related projects and activities may be requested. - Post-Observation Discussion A post-observation discussion must occur between the evaluating TRC member and the candidate to provide feedback concerning their observations as they relate to the criteria for evaluation.
 The post-observation discussion must occur within one (1) week of the observation. - Observation and Discussion Report Each TRC member who completes an observation must complete an Observation and Discussion Report.
 Only documents provided to the TRC member during the pre-observation discussion, observation, or post-observation discussion may be attached to the report.
-By the end of week nine (9) of the fall semester, or week fifteen (15) of the spring semester, all observations shall be complete and observers shall send Observation and Discussion Reports to the tenure coordinator. - Additional Observations Additional classroom or worksite observations may be performed upon the recommendation of the TRC or at the request of the candidate.
-Additional observations must be documented in the Tenure Plan.
+By the end of week nine (9) of the fall semester, or week fifteen (15) of the spring semester, aAll observations shall be complete and observers shall send Observation and Discussion Reports to the tenure coordinator by the following time: